-- How the IJB demonstrates that it is meeting its Best Value responsibilities - How our work on the wider-scope areas meets the Best Value responsibilities
+- How Clydeplan demonstrates that it is meeting its Best Value responsibilities - How our work on financial sustainability meets the Best Value responsibilities.

 Audit quality

 The Auditor General and the Accounts Commission require assurance on the quality of public audit in Scotland through comprehensive audit quality arrangements that apply to all audit work and providers.
 These arrangements recognise the importance of audit quality to the Auditor General and the Accounts Commission and provide regular reporting on audit quality and performance.